miles-vollet8/delta_hedge/README.md

 pip install -r requirements.txt python example.py
 ```
-- The example script loads in stock and option data from examples/data and creates full P&L attribution DataFrame for a long call, put, and straddle
+- The example script loads in stock and option data from example_data and creates full P&L attribution DataFrame for a long call, put, and straddle
 ## Limitations
 - No transaction costs or bid-ask spread modeling
 - Constant interest rates and no dividends